SebMay99/modified_stability_scale_estimation/README.md

 - Increase alpha parameter (only for vertical/horizontal waypoint flight): Button XBOX
 - Decrease alpha parameter (only for vertical/horizontal waypoint flight): Button LZ

+##### 7. Scale estimation:
+- Make sure ORB-SLAM 2 is running and is already producing a pose estimate.
+- When the drone is on the ground, press RB to set the SLAM ground level.
+- Press A for take off.
+- Press LB to turn on the Autopilot:
+-    A "True scale" value will be computed based only from SLAM, this value is useful as a reference.
+-    The drone will slowly begin to oscillate verticaly.
+Due to this movement, it will also begin to drift away in the X and Y axes but the PID should compensate      with soft corrections.
+-    After some seconds, a "Pseudo-scale" value will be printed as a result of the determined K gain value and alpha.
+This value should be close to the previously      "True scale" value.